remaker789/postmd/README.md

-This is a module for post-processing data for LAMMPS.
+This is a simple package for post-processing of data from LAMMPS.

+Now it contains the following parts:

+- AveTime.py
+- GreenKubo.py
+- FileOperation.py